-

 The Wife

-Read more: The WifeGlenn Close as Joan is a magnificent melting iceberg, an environmental disaster long in the making, the wife of a soon-to-be Nobel laureate in literature, all manipulative steeliness and nihilistic martyrdom – a woman that signed a Faustian deal which has now reached its inevitable conclusion.
+Read more: The WifeGlenn Close as Joan is a magnificent melting iceberg, an environmental disaster long in the making, the wife of a soon-to-be Nobel laureate in literature, all manipulative steeliness and nihilistic martyrdom, a woman that signed a Faustian deal that now reached its inevitable conclusion.
 Joan’s a sell-out.
-Both brilliant and infuriating. ★★★★✩
+Brilliant and infuriating. ★★★★☆

 -